 “Innuendo again, my dear?”

 “Of course not,” she said.
 “That one was hardly innuendo--it was quite flagrant.
-Regardless, I know that you are lying now, too.”
+Regardless, I know that you are lying about that investigation, too.
+What was the real purpose of it?”

 Lightsong paused, then sighed, shaking his head, waving for servant to bring back the fruit--he liked that better.
 “I don’t know, Blushweaver.
-In all honesty, I’m beginning to wonder if I might have been a kind of investigator in my previous life.”
+In all honesty, I’m beginning to wonder if I might have been a kind of officer of the law in my previous life.”

 She frowned.

-“You know, like city watch or the like.
+“You know, like city watch.
 I was extremely good at interrogating those servants.
 At least, in my own humble opinion.”

 “Which we’ve already established is quite altruistic.”